IBM-Cloud/tf-ibm-docs/source/_inject_developing-locally.md

             ibmcloud = "/opt/provider/terraform-provider-ibmcloud"
         }

-4. Configure the plug-in provider and your {{site.data.keyword.IBM_notm}} credentials to work with Terraform.
+4. Configure the plug-in provider and your IBM credentials to work with Terraform.

     To provide your credentials as environment variables, you can use the following code in your `.tf` file.